Actions you can take to build support for Constitutional government

-The internet is the best and fastest way to inform millions or even just your neighbors about political issues.
+Social media and the internet are of course the best and fastest way to inform millions or even just your neighbors about political issues.
 E-mail your friends and fellow conservatives or post messages promoting your issue suggesting that people take these same actions.

 Build up an email list of friends and other people who will take action when you send an email alert.

-Circulate the petition on the web via email, blogs, and websites such as FreeRepublic.com and Tea Party forums.
+Circulate the petition on social media, the web and email.

 Get signatures on petitions around your community too.
 Some very effective locations at which to collect signatures are outside the doors of shopping centers and grocery stores, or roaming around their parking lot (grocery stores and "big box" stores usually are more willing to let you collect signatures than malls), at subway & rail stations, bus stops, post offices, airports, downtown parks during lunch hour, long waiting lines such as at a stadium or outside a theater, and busy downtown street corners.
 Festivals, fairs, and other special events are good too, particularly if held on public property where they can't stop you from exercising your 1st Amendment rights.

-Mail the petitions to your representatives--or to maximize impact, visit your representatives' local office, either giving them to the staff or arrange to meet the representative in person.
-Inform the media that you delivered the petitions either by writing a news release and emailing or faxing it to all media in your area or by calling news editors directly.
-Take some digital photos and video footage at the delivery to include with your news release and to post on your website.
+Don't just mail the petitions to your representatives, but for maximize impact, visit your representatives' local office, either giving them to the staff or arrange to meet the representative in person.
+Inform the media that you delivered the petitions either by writing a news release and emailing it to the media in your area or by calling news editors directly.
+Take some photos and video footage at the delivery to include with your news release and to post on social media and your website.